mindset-dojo/mindset-dojo.github.io/_insights/2025-10-23-demonstration-becomes-dojo.md

 We show up with structure, we relax completely, and we allow emergence to teach.
 Each time we do, the dojo itself grows clearer, and the Living Library deepens in coherence.

-Gratitude to the **Zen Leader — Off the Cushion** community for the generosity, skill, and field you hold.
+Gratitude to the warm host community for the generosity, skill, and field you hold.
 Your practice helped us see our own more fully.

 ⛩️🌿